| Hint type | Description |

 For OceanBase Database V4.3.5, the NO_PUSH_SUBQ hint is supported starting from V4.3.5 BP2.

-The NO_PUSH_SUBQ hint is the opposite operation of the PUSH_SUBQ hint.
-It instructs the optimizer to execute unrewritten subqueries after all other operations.
-This hint is suitable for subqueries with high execution overhead or subqueries whose results do not significantly reduce the number of rows.
-This hint applies to the following scenarios:
+The NO_PUSH_SUBQ hint is the opposite of the PUSH_SUBQ hint.
+It instructs the optimizer to execute subqueries that have not been rewritten into joins at the end.
+It is suitable for scenarios where the subquery has high execution cost or cannot significantly reduce the number of rows.
+Applicable scenarios include:

 Syntax: